MEMBERS AREA MEMBERS AREA

 Many people have this experience with health information.
 Figures show almost 60% of Australian adults, and a similar percentage of New Zealanders, have low health literacy[1],[2].
 People with low health literacy may have difficulty understanding health materials, acting on the information, and making informed healthcare decisions[3].

-As health and medical writers, we can develop patient resources that support health literacy–-and therefore help people make better choices about their health.
+As health and medical writers, we can develop patient resources that support health literacy–and therefore help people make better choices about their health.
 Before delving into how, let’s look briefly at what health literacy is and why it’s so important.

 What is health literacy?